Guide

 Which business loan is easiest for you to get?

-Generally, loans that require collateral (secured loans) or have lower borrowing amounts can be easier to qualify for.
-Online lenders may also have more flexible criteria than traditional banks, often focusing more on recent cash flow than long-term credit history.
-However, easier loans may have higher interest rates, so check the terms carefully.
+Secured loans and smaller loan amounts are typically easier to qualify for.
+Online lenders often have more flexible criteria than traditional banks, focusing on recent cash flow rather than long-term credit history.

 Who is eligible for a business loan?